samniem/Basic-BASH/README.md

 Reads input file, orders input file lines in reverse numerical order and prints n lines to the screen using user input or default value.

+## bracketcomparison
+uses [ condition ] to show how they work in general compares strings and if a file actually exists

 Contains albumscript.sh and albumcounter files give albumcounter as argument for albumscript.sh